-As part of Future Architecture Call for Ideas 2020, VI PER Gallery launched an open call for a publishing project.
+As part of Future Architecture 2020 Call for Ideas, VI PER Gallery launched an open call for a publishing project.
 The book will be published by VI PER Gallery currently establishing new and diverse publishing activities.
 This started with our first book Steel Cities: The Architecture of Logistics in Central and Eastern Europe, an exploration into the landscapes of outsourcing that are growing around the Western Borders of Eastern Europe (published in 2019 in collaboration with Park Books).

 We were looking for proposals addressing our 2020 program entitled All the Beauties of the City dealing with contemporary city and its connection to politics, social issues, economy, environment, public space, technology, etc., affecting the state, context and network of social and spatial relationships of the current and future cities and urban conditions across the globe.
 The welcomed projects with the strong conceptual and artistic approach.
 The open call was open to all professions and fields of interest: architects, artists, historians, curators, researchers, writers, etc.

 The selected project is Private Views: A high-rise panorama of Manhattan by Andi Schmied, a Hungarian artist and architect.
 She will receive a supporting grant to finish her work and she is currently working closely with our team and graphic designer.
-The book will include several texts, interview, photographs of all documented buildings, etc. The book will be published in fall 2020.
+The book will include several texts, interview, photographs of all documented buildings, etc. The book will be published in autumn 2020.
 The book will be introduced at VI PER together with the author in a talk/discussion as part of the official book launch.